 There are many things to like about green tea.
 It can cause you to feel better physically, relax, and may even improve your mood.
 These are the reasons why some people wonder if it is a psychoactive substance or not.
 Keep reading for information on what psychoactive means, how green tea can help your body, and if it is psychoactive or not.

 The term psychoactive simply means something that has the ability to change the way you feel.
 You might think that all substances that are psychoactive should be avoided, but this isn’t true.
-Illicit drugs are considered to be psychoactive, but beverages that contain alcohol and prescription pain medicines are in this list as well.
+Illicit drugs are considered psychoactive, but beverages that contain alcohol and prescription pain medicines are also on this list.
 Moreover, coffee and tea can be psychoactive.
 Of course, this does not mean that something like tea will make you feel the same way that an illegal drug will.
-In the case of green tea, it can make your brain feel better, in a calming way, and this may be beneficial to your health.
+In the case of green tea, it can make your brain feel better in a calming way, which may be beneficial to your health.
 Check out this article for more information on how green tea may help your health.

-Much like coffee, tea contains caffeine, although it is generally in smaller amounts than in coffee.
+Much like coffee, tea contains caffeine, although in smaller amounts than in coffee.
 Caffeine is a substance that can change the way your brain operates.
-It can prevent you from feeling tired and allow you to be alert.
+It can keep you from feeling tired and allow you to be alert.
 This might make it seem like you have more energy and are able to get more accomplished.
 Another ingredient in tea, known as theanine, or L-theanine, is thought to be able to relax you and keep you alert.
-It is not widely known how this chemical accomplishes this, but people that drink tea are certain that it makes them feel like they are alert but also calm, in many cases.
-If you find yourself unable to focus and concentrate often, you might want to reach for green tea, to see if it may be able to improve these things for you.
+It is not widely known how this chemical accomplishes this, but people who drink tea are certain that it makes them feel alert but also calm in many cases.
+If you find yourself unable to focus and concentrate often, you might want to reach for green tea to see if it may be able to improve these things for you.

-If you count on tea or caffeine to help you stay alert, there are a few more things you can try as well.
+If you count on tea or caffeine to help you stay alert, there are a few other things you can try as well.

 If you are feeling less than ideal, you may need a snack.
 Try to pick up something healthy like a piece of fruit, a bowl of oatmeal, or a peanut butter sandwich.
 These are quick snacks that can add nutrition to your diet and won’t leave you feeling lethargic after you eat them.

 Green tea can be considered a psychoactive substance, but this isn’t a reason to steer clear of it.
-In the case of green tea, the psychoactive properties are a good thing, and might be able to improve your health and mental focus.
+In the case of green tea, the psychoactive properties are a good thing and might be able to improve your health and mental focus.
 Remember this when you are enjoying a cup.
-You can also incorporate these other focus techniques in your life, in case the tea by itself isn’t helping you concentrate.
+You can also incorporate these other focus techniques into your life if the tea by itself isn’t helping you concentrate.